 In the 1970s another massively important invention emerged, the Integrated Circuit (IC).
 The first microprocessor was invented in the late 1950s by Jack Kilby.
 It then took Kilby more than a decade to share it with his colleagues at Texas Instruments, which led to the development of the first IC.
 Following the birth of the IC , the world of electronics manufacturing was forced to utilize the PCB.

 Up until the 1980s, PCBs were still drawn by hand, which allowed for saving and transferring of the designs only with photographs.
 Computers and EDA (Electronic Design Automation) software emerged, making PCB designs dynamic and easily integrated into PCB manufacturing machinery.
-At the same time, innovations such as the Walkman and cordless phones, mandatory items for Boomers and Gen X's , utilizing small PCBs as their bases.
+At the same time, innovations such as the Walkman and cordless phones, mandatory items for Boomers and Gen X's , burst onto the scene utilizing small PCBs as their bases.

 During the 1990s. electronic devices continued to shrink and this made manual PCB manufacturing impractical.
 The internet was launched and started a revolution, turning the personal computer into a must-have.
 Cell Phones were introduced, a technological jump which could not have happened without the progress in the PCB technology and micro-technologies.

 Developers no longer design the PCB for a single purpose.
-Design for Test (DFT) strategies, have evolved, always considering the possibility of future adaptations and edge cases.
+Design for Test (DFT) strategies have evolved, always considering the possibility of future adaptations and edge cases.